 Stew Wilson likes writing about himself in the third person, but only in colophons.

-He’s a freelance writer and game designer.
-So far, most of his output involves creating roleplaying games.
-A whole bunch of those have been published by the original White Wolf Game Studios and Onyx Path Publishing in their World of Darkness and Chronicles of Darkness lines.
-He also publishes his own RPGs, including the modern-fantasy Æternal Legends, stealth-action BLACK SEVEN and a whole bunch of others, many of which concern ghosts.
-People keep buying his games, so he must be doing something right.
-He also writes fiction and factual essays, infrequently blogs about food, and has written cookbooks, comics, and graphic novels.
+He’s a freelance writer.
+Mostly, he writes roleplaying games.
+A whole bunch of those have been published by the old White Wolf Game Studios and Onyx Path Publishing in their World of Darkness and Chronicles of Darkness lines.
+He also publishes his own RPGs: Æternal Legends, BLACK SEVEN and a whole bunch of others.
+People keep hiring him, so he must be doing something right.
+He also writes fiction and factual essays, and has written cookbooks, comics, and graphic novels.

 Stew lives with his cats, too many computers, and almost enough whisky (because enough is impossible).
 His day job is as a cross-platform systems administrator, finding ways to make sure that Windows, Linux, and macOS all work together smoothly.
 He also writes web apps, even though he quite clearly hasn’t the first idea about web design.